aditi2100/ds220-project2-data-analysis/README.md

 ## 📊Overview

-This project presents a comprehensive data analysis of the Netflix Movies and TV Shows dataset sourced from Kaggle.
-The objective is to explore global content trends on Netflix, understand the evolution of its catalog, and identify meaningful patterns related to genres, countries, release years, content types, and availability over time.
+This project analyzes the **Netflix Movies and TV Shows** dataset from Kaggle.
+The goal is to explore global content trends, understand Netflix’s catalog growth, and identify patterns in genres, release years, countries, and availability over time.

-The project follows a complete data workflow—from acquisition and cleaning to exploratory analysis, visualization, and insight generation—implemented in Python, Pandas, and Jupyter Notebook within GitHub Codespaces.
-The final deliverable is published through GitHub Pages, as required by the project specifications.
+The analysis was performed in **Python (Pandas)** using **Jupyter Notebook on GitHub Codespaces** and published using **GitHub Pages**.

 ---